top of page

 ABOUT

-and MAs in Visual Culture and Visual Arts—her practice draws on
+With a background in art and design—holding a BA in Graphic Design and MAs in Visual Culture and Visual Arts—her practice draws on art history, literature, memory, and the everyday.

 Blurring the boundaries between observation and imagination,

-as playful constraints—drawing with her non-dominant hand or responding to arbitrary prompts—build layers and allow the unexpected to take form.
+or responding to arbitrary prompts, build layers and allow the unexpected to emerge.

-In 2025, she was awarded the ACPS Women in Print prize.
+In 2025, she was awarded the ACPS Women in Print Prize.

 Artist Zinta Jaunitis standing in front of her work